The unsolved D.B. Cooper hijacking (skyjacking) of Boeing Flight 305

 The Plane Returns Empty

 Nearly 2½ hours after take-off from Seattle-Tacoma, with the aft stairs dragging on the runway, the Boeing 727 landed safely in Reno.
 The airport and runway were surrounded by FBI agents and local police.
 It was determined Cooper was gone, and FBI agents boarded the plane to search for any evidence left behind.
 They recovered a number of fingerprints (which may or may not have belonged to Cooper), a tie and a mother of pearl tie clip, and two of the four parachutes.
 Cooper was nowhere to be found, nor was his briefcase, the money, the moneybag, or the two remaining parachutes.
-The individuals with whom Cooper had interacted on board the plane and while he was on the ground were interrogated to compile a composite sketch; those interviewed all gave nearly identical descriptions of him, leading the FBI to create the sketch that has been used on wanted posters ever since, where Dan Cooper is described as being of Latin appearance.
+The individuals with whom Cooper had interacted on the plane and while he was on the ground were interrogated to compile a composite sketch; those interviewed all gave nearly identical descriptions of him, leading the FBI to create the sketch that has been used on wanted posters ever since (he has been described as being of Latin appearance).

-Because months passed with no significant leads coming from anywhere else, the arrival of the spring thaw provided incentive for a thorough ground search, conducted by the FBI and no fewer than 200 U.S. Army troops from nearby Fort Lewis.
+Because months passed with no significant leads coming in, the arrival of the spring thaw provided incentive for a thorough ground search, conducted by the FBI and no fewer than 200 U.S. Army troops from nearby Fort Lewis.
 Teams of agents and soldiers searched the area virtually yard by yard for eighteen straight days in March and for another eighteen straight days in April 1972.
 After a combined six weeks of searching the projected drop zone, one of the most intense manhunts in the history of the northwestern U.S. revealed no evidence related to the hijacking.
-As a result, it remains widely disputed whether Cooper actually landed outside the initial estimated drop zone, as well as whether he survived the jump and subsequently escaped on foot.
+As a result, it remains widely disputed whether Cooper actually landed inside the initial estimated drop zone, as well as whether he survived the jump and subsequently escaped on foot.
 Shortly after the hijacking, the FBI questioned and then released a Portland man by the name of D. B. Cooper, who was never considered a significant suspect.
-Due to a miscommunication with the media, however, the initials “D. B.” became firmly associated with the hijacker and this is how he is now known.
+Due to a miscommunication with the media, however, the initials “D. B.” became firmly associated with the hijacker/skyjacker and this is how he is now known today.

-Meanwhile, the FBI also stepped up efforts to track the 10,000 ransomed $20 bills by notifying banks, savings and loan companies, and other businesses of the notes’ serial numbers.
+Meanwhile, the FBI stepped up efforts to track the 10,000 ransomed $20 bills by notifying banks, savings and loan companies, and other businesses of the notes’ serial numbers.
 Law enforcement agencies around the globe, including Scotland Yard, also received information on Cooper and the serial numbers.
-In the months following the hijacking, Northwest Airlines offered a reward of 15 percent of the recovered money up to a maximum of $25,000, but the airline eventually canceled the offer as no new substantial evidence seemed to arise.
+In the months following the hijacking, Northwest Airlines offered a reward of 15 percent of the recovered money up to a maximum of $25,000, but the airline eventually canceled the offer as no new substantial tips came from the offer.

 Later Evidence Surfaces